switin2006/RAG/README.md

 So here is vedio of my chatbot in text mode and voice mode:

- Context-I uploaded a file of EVS coourse
+ Context-I uploaded a file of EVS course

  Text Mode:
+ You can veiw the file called Text-Mode.mp4 in this repository

+ Voice Mode-